shanep/shanep.github.io/docs/teaching/vscode-tips-and-tricks.md

 (local) machine.
 The advantages of using a local install is it is 100% free and you don’t need an internet connection to do your work.
-The disadvantage is it can sometimes be difficult and time consuming to install and configure all the tools correctly especially if you are using the Windows operating system.
+The disadvantage is it can sometimes be difficult and time consuming to install and configure all the tools correctly, especially if you are using the Windows operating system.

 1. [Install Git](https://git-scm.com/downloads)
 2. [Install Visual Studio Code (Java)](https://code.visualstudio.com/learntocode/)
 3. Read through the [User interface tutorial](https://code.visualstudio.com/docs/getstarted/userinterface)
 4. [Read Terminal Basics](https://code.visualstudio.com/docs/terminal/basics)
-5. Complete all the steps in the first time configuration section of this document.
+5. Complete all the steps in the first-time configuration section of this document.

 ## First time configuration